- Fantastic Team

 Getting a new dishwasher is a dream come true for any household, especially if you were doing dishes by hand until the joyful moment of the purchase.
 But how do you actually get such an appliance installed?
 You don’t just place it in your kitchen and connect it to an electrical outlet, right?
 It can’t be that easy.

 Well, you are right – it’s not.
+So if you:

-Installing a dishwasher yourself is not an easy task but it’s not an impossible one, too.
+Installing a dishwasher yourself is not an easy task but it’s not an impossible one, either.
 Basically, the key element of completing this project is a lot of patience.
 Anything else, such as instructions and list of tools you can find here, in this article.
 But before we get to the actual guide…

 What model of dishwasher do you have?